 Going through a divorce is gut-wrenching and probably one of the most difficult times in a person’s life.
 Hitting the gym really does take some of the pain away, and makes life seem so much more manageable.
 Try it.
 I can almost guarantee no one ever regretting going to the gym!

-Like this post?
-Read my article, “Women Over 40: What’s In Your Purse?”
+Like this article?
+Check out, “Women Over 40: What’s In Your Purse?”